mmertsock/mmertsock.github.io/_posts/2015-09-07-twisted-branch.markdown

 ## AS 5 to 6 (Patch Road), ~6.3 mi/35.6 total: a long recovery

 Italy Turnpike was all orange, an unofficial [\#TrailsRoc][TrailsRoc] aid station full of experienced runners.
 This was fortunate placement: the race had got serious and the heat was taking its toll on all of us, and this crew knew how to take care of us.
 I spent a long time at this aid station trying to cool off, rehydrate, and get positive.
 I was introduced to the wonders of pickle juice.
-Dave yelled at me to get in the shade as I staggered around the tables; after the race he bluntly informed me that I was quite a mess at this aid station.
+Crew and volunteers corralled me into the shade as I staggered around the tables.
+After the race Valerie informed me that I was a complete mess at this aid station.

 After more than 15 minutes at the aid station, I ventured back out to the trail and got back to work.
 Hydration and staying cool was now the primary focus.
 I saw Ron taking photos again.
 Each time he saw me and asked how I was doing, the answer grew less positive.
 It was pretty bleak this time.